beZong/beZong/README.md

 ##Motivation
-Many softwares have those features, while not integrated together.
+Many softwares have those features, while not well integrated together.

 For example: